kushaldas/pym/docs/thebeginning.rst

     $ ./helloworld.py
     Hello World!

 On the first line you can *#!* , we call it sha-bang.
-Using this we are telling that use python interpreter to run this code.
+Using this we are telling that use Python interpreter to run this code.
 In the next line we are printing a text message.
-In python we call all the line of texts as strings.
+In Python we call all the line of texts as strings.

 Whitespaces and indentation
 ===========================